 - At the 2 hour mark, add your last cup of shredded cheese to the top of the casserole and let it cook for another 30 minutes.

-- If you can, let it sit for at least 10 to 15 minutes before serving so that it will settle.
+- Let it sit for at least 10 to 15 minutes before serving so that it will settle.

 Nutrition